Table of Contents

 This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint sponsorship of Vindico Medical Education and Pediatric Annals.
 Vindico Medical Education is accredited by the ACCME to provide continuing medical education for physicians.

 Credit designation: Vindico Medical Education designates this Journal-based CME activity for a maximum of 3 AMA PRA Category 1 Credits™.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 How to participate: To participate in this CME activity, you must read the learning objectives, answer the pretest questions, read the articles, complete the CME posttest, and complete the evaluation.
 Provide only one (1) correct answer for each question.
 A satisfactory score is defined as answering 80% of the posttest questions correctly.
 Upon receipt of the completed materials, if a satisfactory score on the posttest is achieved, Vindico Medical Education will issue an AMA PRA Category 1 Credit(s)™ certificate.

-Target audience: This CME activity is primarily targeted to patient-caring psychiatrists, physicians specializing in psychiatry and others allied to the field.
+Target audience: This CME activity is primarily targeted to pediatricians, osteopathic physicians, pediatric nurse practitioners, and others allied to the field.
 There are no specific background requirements for participants taking this activity.
-Learning objectives and author disclosures are found at the beginning of each CME article.
+Learning objectives are found at the beginning of each CME article.